Footsteps Into Cubbing

 (Tiger Cub and Partner move to 1st paw print .... )

 First, you and your partner learned to search together, to find new adventures, and have fun together.

 (Tiger Cub and Partner proceed to 2nd paw print)

-Second, together, you have discovered the new things you learned helped you to a better understanding of your partner, your family, your school, your community and the country in which you live.
+Second, together, you have discovered the new things you learned to help you to a better understanding of your partner, your family, your school, your community, and the country in which you live.

 (Tiger Cub and Partner move on to 3rd paw print .... )